steffi-private/project/README.md

 npm run build

 # Package as .xpi file
-# (Manual process - zip the built files with manifest.json)
+npm run package
 ```

+### Development Workflow
+1. Make changes to JavaScript/JSX files
+2. Run `npm run lint` to check code quality
+3. Run `npm run build` to build the extension
+4. Test in Thunderbird by loading the built extension

+## Migration from TypeScript

+This project was converted from TypeScript to JavaScript.
+Key changes include:

+### Removed Files
+- `tsconfig.json`, `tsconfig.app.json`, `tsconfig.node.json`
+- `src/vite-env.d.ts`
+- All `.ts` and `.tsx` files

+### Added Features
+- Comprehensive JSDoc documentation
+- Enhanced error handling in storage utilities
+- Improved ESLint configuration for JavaScript

+### Type Information
+- Type definitions are now in JSDoc comments
+- Runtime type checking can be added via PropTypes if needed
+- All interfaces and types are documented in comments

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes (JavaScript/JSX only)
+4. Add JSDoc comments for new functions
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

 ## License